TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Tutorials/Tea/DirectoryStructure.rst

 :file:`Configuration/FlexForms`
-    Contains the configuration of additional input fields to configure plugins.
+    Contains the configuration of additional input fields to configure plugins in the format :ref:`FlexForm <flexforms>`.
 :file:`Configuration/TCA`
-    Contains the TYPO3 configuration array (TCA) as PHP arrays.
+    Contains the :ref:`TYPO3 configuration array (TCA) <t3tca:introduction>` as PHP arrays.
 :file:`Configuration/TCA/Overrides`
     Can be used to extend the TCA of other extensions.
 They can be extended by direct array manipulation or (preferred if possible) by calls to API functions.
 :file:`Configuration/TsConfig`
-    Contains configurations for the TYPO3 backend on page or user level in the syntax TypoScript.
-This extension does not feature TS :file:`Configuration/TypoScript`
+    Contains :doc:`TSconfig <t3tsconfig:Index>` configurations for the TYPO3
+    backend on page or user level in the syntax of TypoScript.
+This extension does not feature TSconfig, therefore the folder is only a placeholder here.
+:file:`Configuration/TypoScript`
-    Contains configurations for the TYPO3 frontend.
+    Contains :ref:`TypoScript <typoscript-syntax-about>` configurations for
+    the frontend.
 In some contexts the configuration contained here is also considered in the backend.
 :file:`Configuration/Services.yaml`
-    Is used to configure technical aspects of the extension including automatic wiring, automatic configuration and options for dependency injection.
+    Is used to configure technical aspects of the extension including automatic wiring, automatic configuration and options for :ref:`dependency injection <Dependency-Injection>`.
+See also
+    :ref:`extension-configuration-services-yaml`.

 Directory :file:`Documentation`
 -------------------------------